OctopusDeploy/docs/docs/guides/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 # Extension points

-At the moment you can only extend [Authentication](https://github.com/OctopusDeploy/AuthenticationExtensibility)Â but we plan to expose more of Octopus internals in the future so stay tuned and check this page every now then for updates.
+At the moment you can only extend [Authentication](https://github.com/OctopusDeploy/AuthenticationExtensibility) but we plan to expose more of Octopus internals in the future so stay tuned and check this page every now then for updates.

 # 'Installing' a custom extension

-Once you've compiled the dll,Â [installing it is as simple as putting it in the right folder](/docs/home/guides/server-extensibility/installing-a-custom-server-extension.md)Â and restarting the Octopus Deploy server.
+Once you've compiled the dll, [installing it is as simple as putting it in the right folder](/docs/home/guides/server-extensibility/installing-a-custom-server-extension.md) and restarting the Octopus Deploy server.